-A Trade Directory from 1904 records that the Civil Parish of Oulton Broad was formed from detached portions of Carlton Colville and Oulton adjacent to the Broad and the River Waveney, under Local Government Act of 1898.
+A Trade Directory from 1904 records that the Civil parish of Oulton Broad was formed from detached portions of Carlton Colville and Oulton adjacent to the Broad and the River Waveney, under Local Government Act of 1898.
 Prior to this the village was known as Mutford Bridge Village.
 In 1904 Oulton Broad was granted its own council and by 1929 it had been 'incorporated' in the borough of Lowestoft, of which it forms a ward today.
-The conservation area falls into two wards - Oulton Broad Ward to the north of Mutford crossing and Whitton Ward to the south
+The conservation area falls into two wards - Oulton Broad Ward to the north of Mutford crossing and Whitton Ward to the south westwards to the already established residences of Mancroft Towers, Waveney Hill and Lavengro (built on the site of George Borrow's house, Oulton Cottage).

-By the early twentieth century the structure of the substantial area of housing to the north of the Broad was set out, bounded by Oulton Broad, the Lowestoft to Norwich Railway and Caldicott Road, forming what became known as the Park Estate.
-In 1933 Lowestoft Town Council confirmed the names of the roads, the main ones being Broadview Road, Romany Road and Borrow Road, leading westwards to the already established residences of Mancroft Towers, Waveney Hill and Lavengro (built on the site of George Borrow's house, Oulton Cottage).
+By the early twentieth century the structure of the substantial area of housing to the north of the Broad was set out, bounded by Oulton Broad, the Lowestoft to Norwich Railway and Caldecott Road, forming what became known as the Park Estate.
+In 1933 Lowestoft Town Council confirmed the names of the roads, the main ones being Broadview Road, Romany Road and Borrow Road, leading